mikenguyen13/data_analysis/_book/10-nonparam-regression.md

 # Nonparametric Regression {#sec-nonparametric-regression}

+This chapter surveys regression techniques that relax functional-form assumptions.
+Beginning with kernel and local-polynomial estimators, we derive bias-variance trade-offs and bandwidth-selection criteria.
+We then explore splines, generalized additive models, regression trees, random forests, and wavelet regression, emphasizing their interpretability and robustness.
+Multivariate nonparametrics are introduced through radial-basis functions.
+Confidence-interval construction via asymptotics and bootstrap methods is detailed, and a forward-looking conclusion discusses how nonparametric ideas underpin modern machine-learning algorithms, reinforcing the evolving landscape of regression analysis.

 **Nonparametric regression** refers to a class of regression techniques that do not assume a specific functional form (e.g., linear, polynomial of fixed degree) for the relationship between a predictor $x \in \mathbb{R}$ (or $\mathbf{x} \in \mathbb{R}^p$) and a response variable $y \in \mathbb{R}$.
 Instead, nonparametric methods aim to estimate this relationship directly from the data, allowing the data to "speak for themselves."

 In a standard regression framework, we have a response variable $Y$ and one or more predictors $\mathbf{X} = (X_1, X_2, \ldots, X_p)$.
 Let us start with a univariate setting for simplicity.
 We assume the following model: